Stone washing

 The process uses large stones to roughen up the fabric being processed.
 The garments are placed in a large horizontal industrial clothes washer that is also filled with large stones.
 As the wash cylinder rotates, the cloth fibers are repeatedly pounded and beaten as the tumbling stones ride up the paddles inside the drum and fall back down onto the fabric.
+The frequency of tumble washes impacts the fabrics strength and rubbing fastness.
+As the fabric is washed in a washer repeatedly, the rubbing speed increases, and the strength of the fabric decreases.
+Longer wash times, coupled with frequent wash cycles, heightens the distressed look that stone washing aims to provide.